© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Sampson's Jack is a scheduled monument protected by Cadw under reference GM133.
 View the official record →

-Sampson's Jack is a standing stone located in Glamorgan, Wales, and forms part of the prehistoric monumental landscape of the region.
+Sampson's Jack is a standing stone located in Wales, designated as a prehistoric ritual and funerary monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM133.

 Sampson's Jack dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Sampson's Jack is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM133.